Skip to content

 By 1900, the winery had an extraordinary ageing capacity of 80,000 bottles, which was most unusual at the time, as most wineries sold their wines as soon as possible.

 C.V.N.E. is still controlled by the direct descendants of the founding family, now in its fifth generation.
-C.V.N.E. has three wineries in Rioja: Cune, Viña Real and Contino.
+C.V.N.E. has four wineries in Rioja: Cune, Imperial, Viña Real and Contino.

 In June 2017, C.V.N.E. purchased the renowned Catalonia winery Roger Goulart, dating back to 1882, located in the world-famous D.O.
 Cava region.

-The latest addition to their portfolio in 2018 is the Virgen del Galir, winery located in the premium D.O Valdeorras in Galicia.
+The latest addition to their portfolio in 2018 is Virgen del Galir, set against the stunning backdrop of D.O.
+Valdeorras in Galicia, joined the C.V.N.E. portfolio in 2018.